helanga/Pewlett-Hackard-Analysis/README.md

   Finance --> 3759:64 --> 58:1

-  looking at above figures we can say there is more than enough retirement ready employees as mentors but mentees(mentoship eligibility employees) are very less.So highrachy of company has to think when retiring this many employees (72458) is it enough to train (1549) employees?
-I think with this less mentorshi eligibility employees "Knowledge Transfer" from retiring employees to mentees will not enough,we need more people in mentoreship elegibility programme.
+  By looking at above figures we can say there are more than enough retirement ready employees as mentors but mentees(mentoship eligibility employees) are very less.
+So highrer management of the company has to decide how to increase the number of employees for mentoring eligibility.
+Since 72458 retiring, it will not enough 1549 employees to take part of the knowladge transfer process.

-- Change critirea to select mentornship eligibility employees
+- Change critirea to select more mentornship eligibility employees

   Instead of selecting employees born 1965, select emplyees born 1964-1965, that returns 19905 employees.
   Now the ration for retiring employees 4:  1 (mentorship elegible employees)